mazefeng/ml/README.md

 13. Deep Neural Network
 14. Optimization

+The following models and algorithms will be added into this package soon:

+1. Sparse AutoEncoder
+2. Deep Neural Network
+3. L-BFGS
+4. OWL-QN
+5. Other unsupervised learning algorithms

 ##Naive Bayes

 nb.py implements `Naive Bayes`(NB) classifier for both `Multi-variate Bernoulli` and `Multinomial` event model.